Reviews

 While you could get your High Anxiety crate in the rear seat, I preferred to use it in the trunk.
 The 30″ crate will fit the Tesla Model Y trunk when positioned to run parallel with the back seat.

 I like the High Anxiety for the sheer strength of the crate.
-Admittedly, you do have to construct the crate using the front and back walls, the door and ceiling.
-It can take some time but Impact’s instructions are easy to follow.
+Admittedly, you do have to construct the crate using the front and back walls, the door and the ceiling.
+It can take some time, but Impact’s instructions are easy to follow.

 Impact High Anxiety Dog Crate in Tesla Model Y trunk (Photo: lifewithkleekai.com)